 Malpractice is improper, illegal, or negligent activity or treatment by a professional.
-While it can apply any licensed official, it most often applies to healthcare providers, lawyers, accountants, and public officials.
+While it can apply to any licensed official, it most often applies to healthcare providers, lawyers, accountants, and public officials.
+All of these professions have a duty to serve in the best interests of their patients or clients.
 When the failure of the professional to provide a standard of care causes harm to a patient or client, damages can be collected.

-Malpractice results in especially emotional lawsuits because they pertains to the broken trust between a professional and a person who was in their care.
-We’re familiar with these cases, and we’ll fight for however long is necessary to deliver a degree of justice for the harm you or your loved one suffered.
+Malpractice cases tend to result in especially emotional lawsuits, because they pertain to the broken trust between a professional and a person who assumed they were in their care.
+Our team at Davis Law Group is familiar with all variants of malpractice cases, and we believe there is no excuse for disregarding the best interests of a client or patient.
+We’ll fight for however long is necessary to deliver justice for the harm you or your loved one suffered.

 Our Malpractice Lawyer Services

-For malpractice suits, we’ll file against the professional on your behalf, and work endlessly to hold them accountable.
-This includes evaluation of documented correspondence and assessment of the professional’s malicious actions.
-If you’re unsure about your malpractice situation, a consultation will evaluate whether or not someone met their professional responsibilities to you.
+For malpractice suits, our team of experienced attorneys will file against the professional on your behalf.
+No matter the situation, we will work endlessly to hold them accountable.
+Our services include evaluation of documented correspondence and assessment of the professional’s malicious actions.
+Malpractice litigation can be hard to navigate, and if you’re unsure about the validity or seriousness of your malpractice situation, a consultation will evaluate whether or not someone met their professional responsibilities to you.

 Medical malpractice is arguably the most dangerous type of malpractice because a patient’s life can be on the line.
 Patients have a right to expect healthcare professionals to deliver a standard level of care.
 In a case of malpractice, the doctor at fault acted differently than any reasonable doctor would have in the same, or similar, situation.
 Violation of care includes failure to diagnose, misinterpreting or ignoring lab results, unnecessary or incorrect surgery, and poor follow-up and aftercare.